Zero-guidance Segmentation Using Zero Segment Labels: Finding Segment Candidates with DINO: Implementation Details

 \section{Finding Segment Candidates with DINO: Implementation Details}

-We provide more implementation details for Section \ref{sec:finding_segments}.
+We provide more implementation details for Section 3.1.
 We adopt DINO feature extraction method from Amir et al. \cite{amir2021deep}.
-The method first feeds an input image into DINO and extracts ``key'' values from the last attention layer as per-patch features.
+The method first feeds an input image into DINO and extracts ``key'' values from the last attention layer as dense spatial features.

 After extracting the features, we partition the image into segments by clustering DINO's features.
-We perform bottom-up clustering starting from each patch.
+We perform bottom-up clustering starting from each feature vector.
 The merging is done recursively by combining two clusters with the least combined variance.
-After this initial clustering, we end up with a binary tree where the root is the cluster of all the patches.
+After this initial clustering, we end up with a binary tree where the root is the cluster of all the feature vectors.
 This binary tree structure is used as a heuristic to perform divisive clustering.
-Each node in the tree is represented by the average per-patch feature of its members.
+Each node in the tree is represented by the average feature of its members.
 We prune the siblings whose cosine similarity score is over $T_{Dino} = 0.9$.
 This yields a segmentation map with all leaf nodes of the binary tree as segments.
-The two-stage clustering algorithm is chosen to lessen the computation requirement since we start from a large number of patches ($111\times111$ patches).
+The two-stage clustering algorithm is chosen to lessen the computation requirement since we start from a large number of spatial features ($111\times111$).

 Following Amir et al, the segmentation map is then upsampled to input resolution and refined using DenseCRF as described in \cite{krahenbuhl2011efficient}.
-The Unary Energy is set as the normalized distance of each patch feature to all $k$ centroids, and the pairwise connection is fully-connected.
+The Unary Energy is set as the normalized distance of each feature vector to all $k$ centroids, and the pairwise connection is fully-connected.
 Pairwise edge potentials are Gaussian kernels with location (pixel coordinates) as feature and Bilateral kernels with location and RGB values as features.
 Our implementation can be founded in the provided source code.